joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/2026/09/24/business/dealbook/ai-safety-concerns-go-global.html

 **U.N.
 Live Updates: Abbas Criticizes Ongoing Israeli Attacks and Failure of Gaza Peace Plan**\
-`The Palestinian leader, Mahmoud Abbas, is addressing the United Nations General Assembly in a prerecorded video after he was denied a U.S. visa.
+`The Palestinian leader, Mahmoud Abbas, addressed the United Nations General Assembly on video after he was denied a U.S. visa.
 Prime Minister Benjamin Netanyahu of Israel will take the stage weeks before pivotal elections at home.`\
 https://www.nytimes.com/live/2026/09/24/world/un-general-assembly-news

 **In San Francisco, It’s a Good Time to Be a Satirist**\